latiwagner/gamedev-project/devlog.md

 * Used the [GDQuest top-down shooter video](https://www.youtube.com/watch?v=GwCiGixlqiU&list=WL&index=84) and [this video on creating a shooting mechanic](https://www.youtube.com/watch?v=Aqzpx2f4X6Q) as references.
 * Adjusted movement speed again.

+## 2024-10-06 - 2hr: Watched the GDQuest video
+* Watched the GDQuest top-down shooter video.
+* While I am not making a top-down shooter, a lot of the information in the video is still relevant to me such as enemies that follow the player, healthbars, and the weapon that fires projectiles.
+* The weapon in the video is coded to aim at enemies automatically.
+I will need to find out how to have it aim at the cursor.

+## 2024-10-03 - 2hr: imported Brackey's platformer template
+* Re-watched the Brackey tutorial.
+I thought I would better absorb the information on a second watch, and I think it worked.
+* Added the platformer to this project.
+Will be heavily modified in the future, of course.
+* Fixed the killzone not working as intended.
+* Adjusted movement speed and jump height.

+### 2024-09-24 - 3hr: repo, devlog, trello, itch.io.
+* Created github repo
+* Added devlog.md and proposal.pdf
+* Made trello page
+* Exported the game and uploaded to itch.io, playable in browser.